Spuckwaffel/Cartel-Customs-Discord-Bot/README.md

 All licenses apply.
 Keep in mind the code might not be the best as this was my first good Discord Bot and the first project ever i made in Java.
 All bot tokens have been reset and all passwords changed for security purposes.
+This bot uses/used a MySQL database, if you need the old database with all its entires, feel free to ask me on Discord

 ## Socials